letoram/durden/statusbar.md

 If you click it while in float mode, it pops up the main menu, and if you right click it, it will pop up the target window if there is a selected window around.
-This is a safety feature to give you a recovery path should the keyboard break.
+This is a default safety feature to give you a recovery path should the keyboard break.

 # System Message Area